ryqoh1/cs1302-omega/README.rst

 Final Submission Deadline
    Please take care to note the date/time for final submission deadline, **Deadline 3**.
-In particular, the deadline time is 03:00 PM, which is earlier in the day compared to previous projects.
+In particular, the deadline time is earlier in the day compared to previous projects.

 Amended Late Work Policy
-   For both logistical and policy-related reasons, the usual late work policy will not apply for this project, and **no late submissions will be accepted after
+   For both logistical and policy-related reasons, the usual late work policy will not apply for this project, and no late submissions will be accepted after
-   |deadline3|**.
+   |deadline3|_.

-   Final submissions received after |deadline3| will not be graded.
+   Final submissions received after |deadline3|_ will not be graded.

 Non-Discrimination and Anti-Harassment Policy
    Since this project affords you more flexibility with respect to the content of your